altunbas11/browser-sound-booster/STORE_LISTING.md

 - **Alternative**: Content scripts are injected automatically by manifest declaration

 **Host Permissions: <all_urls>**
-- **Purpose**: Allows the extension to work on any website the user visits
+- **Purpose**: Allows the extension to work on any website with media content
-- **Justification**: Audio boosting should work on all websites (YouTube, Spotify, Netflix, etc.) where users want to increase volume
+- **Justification**: Audio boosting should work wherever users consume media (YouTube, Netflix, Spotify, podcasts, games, etc.)
-- **Scope**: Content script only runs when the user activates the extension, not automatically on all sites
+- **Scope**: Content script only runs when user activates the extension, not automatically on all sites
+- **Security**: No automatic data access, user-controlled activation only

 ### Why These Permissions Are Minimal & Necessary